nethesis/nethvoice-report/ui/src/doc-inline/en/dashboard_default_10_line_totalCalls.md

 # Total Calls

-Number of calls *Total* of all the switchboard queues.
+Number of *Total* callc of all switchboard queues.

 The graph shows the number of calls entered in all the queues of the switchboard in real time as the filter changes.